platformsh/platformsh-docs/docs/src/administration/users.md

 * `user:role`
   * View or change a user's role

-For example, the following command would add the 'admin' role to `alice@example.com` in the current project.
+For example, the following command would add the 'Project admin' role to `alice@example.com` in the current project.

 ```bash
 platform user:add